Savitha29/CODTECH_ML_01/README.md

 - **Data Cleaning:** Ensuring the dataset is free from inconsistencies and missing values.
 - **Model Building and Training:** Building a model and training it on the given data.
-- **Model Evaluation:** Evaluading the performance of the model to analyze its efficiency and accuracy in making predictions.
+- **Model Evaluation:** Evaluating the performance of the model to analyze its efficiency and accuracy in making predictions.

 ### Technologies used